Some Error Analysis for the Quantum Phase Estimation Algorithms: The Phase Estimation Method

 In the second step, we have used the inequality \eqref{eq: summ}.
 The rest follows from the proof of Theorem \ref{thm1}.

 \end{proof}

-\begin{remark} One interesting scenario is when several phase values are clustered into a very small interval.
-In this case $\Delta E$ is very small and the estimate given above is rather pessimistic.
-Since we are only computing the phase values, rather than the eigenvectors, we can extend this analysis by including the multiple phase values.
-From this perspective, $\Delta E$ should be regarded as the distance between the small cluster and the rest of the phase values. \end{remark}
+\begin{remark} One interesting scenario is when several phase values are clustered around $\cE_m$ into a very small interval.
+In this case $\Delta\!E$ is very small and the estimate given above is rather pessimistic.
+On the other hand, since we are only computing the phase values, rather than the eigenvectors, we can extend this analysis by including the multiple phase values: {When the cluster size is less than $2^{-n}$, all the values in the cluster are good approximations. } From this perspective, as indicated in Figure \ref{default}, $\Delta E$ should be regarded as the distance between the small cluster and the rest of the phase values. \end{remark}

+{ \begin{remark} The residual error can be computed in advance, and it calculation can be done fairly efficiently when the Hamiltonian matrix is sparse.
+On the other hand, the calculation of the spectral gap is not as straightforward.
+One possible approach to probe the eigenvalue distribution is by computing the density of states (DoS) \cite{Lin2016,saad2011numerical}.